Mobius1/esx_xp/README.md

 You can customise the UI key with `Config.UIKey` in `config.lua`.

 The data in the leaderboard is refreshed whenever it is opened so you get up-to-date information.

+The mini leaderboard will only display a maximum of 18 players.
+If you require all players to be displayed, you can hit the key defined with `Config.LBKey` to show the full leaderboard.
+Default is the `L` key.

 ## Commands
 Get current XP stats